-Deal, a Democrat, was the representative for Virginia's 2nd congressional district from 1927 to 1929.
+Deal was the representative for Virginia’s 2nd congressional district and was a Democrat.
+He served from 1927 to 1929.

 From Apr 1921 to Mar 1929, Deal missed 215 of 727 roll call votes, which is 29.6%.
 This is much worse than the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.

 |Dec 1921-Feb 1922||48||22||45.8%||81st|